 Waste Rock Disposal and Management: During the planned 10-year period of active mining, approximately 92 million tons of ore (revised to 99 million tons in 2015) and 82 million tons of waste rock will be generated.
 Based on extensive premining characterization (mineralogy, net carbonate value (NCV) by LECO-type analysis, acid-base accounting (ABA), paste pH, peroxide acid generation, biological acid production potential (BAPP), meteoric water mobility procedure (MWMP) static test work, and humidity cell kinetic tests), approximately 4 million tons (revised to 4.8 million tons in September 2018) of the total waste rock has been classified as PAG and the remainder as non-PAG.
 An approved waste rock management plan is used to handle and dispose of all waste rock.
-In accordance with the Permit, the approved waste rock management plan, and an "Adaptive Management (BLM), waste rock characterization will continue throughout the life of the mine and adjustments to the management plan and handling protocols will be incorporated as approved and necessary.
+In accordance with the Permit, the approved waste rock management plan, and an "Adaptive Management Plan for Waste Rock" (AMP) required by the U.S. Bureau of Land Management (BLM), waste rock characterization will continue throughout the life of the mine and adjustments to the management plan and handling protocols will be incorporated as approved and necessary.